PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

     * Parameters about the workflow itself are in [workflow_config.py](parameters/workflow_config.py)
         * The directories used for input/output data **should** be prefixed by the mount paths in both [parsl_config.py](parameters/parsl_config.py) (see above) and [leader_job.yaml](manifests/leader_job.yaml) (see below)

+    To create and run a Kubernetes job that will execute the script automatically:

 4. Create or modify the leader job manifest
     * Example job: [manifests/leader_job.yaml](manifests/leader_job.yaml)
         * `image` **should** be set to the version tag (like `0.2.9`) from step 2, this will need to be changed if you just rebuilt the image in step 2 above